python33r/quakefeeds/README.md

 Python 3 tools for handling USGS earthquake data feeds.

-The `quakefeeds` module provides a class `QuakeFeed` that captures data from a GeoJSON feed, given a valid severity level and time period.
+The `quakefeeds` package provides a class `QuakeFeed` that captures data from a GeoJSON feed, given a valid severity level and time period.
 The class provides some shortcuts for accessing data of interest within the feed and provides other useful methods - e.g. one to generate a simple